Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year Doctor working in Accident & Emergency.
+You are a doctor working in emergency medicine.
 Mrs Cheryl Thompson, a 66-year-old female, is brought into the department by her daughter for shortness of breath.
 Please take a history from Cheryl and perform a relevant examination.

 Patient History: